oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Create the Journal repository

-  Create a new Java file in `src/main/java/com/example/accounts/repository` called `JournalRepository.java`.
+  Create a new Java file in `src/main/java/com/example/account/repository` called `JournalRepository.java`.
 This should be an interface that extends `JpaRepository` and you will need to define a method to find journal entries by `accountId`.
 Your interface should look like this:

     ```java
-    <copy>package com.example.accounts.repository;
+    <copy>package com.example.account.repository;

     import java.util.List;

     import org.springframework.data.jpa.repository.JpaRepository;

-    import com.example.accounts.model.Journal;
+    import com.example.account.model.Journal;

     public interface JournalRepository extends JpaRepository<Journal, Long> {
         List<Journal> findJournalByAccountId(long accountId);